johnknoop/TinyDancer/README.md

 The first parameter must always be the message, and all subsequent parameters will be resolved.

+A new dependency scope is created and disposed for each message that is handled, so any dependencies registered with `AddScoped` will be resolved and disposed correctly.

 If you need to use information from your messages as part of your service resolution, a `Message` is added to your `IServiceCollection` before the handler is called, and can be used like this:

 ```csharp